The arithmetic of critical values I: equicritical quartic polynomials: The Hurwitz space of Morse polynomials

-If $r=4$, then $\I_4$ is the usual moduli space of elliptic curves $Y(1)$, since the $j$-invariant of an elliptic curve is that of the quadruple of its $2$-torsion points.
+If $r=4$ then $\I_4$ is the usual moduli space of elliptic curves $Y(1)$, since the $j$-invariant of an elliptic curve $E$ equals with $\{0,1,\lambda,\infty\}$ a representative in the $\PGL_2(\C)$-orbit of the $x$-coordinates of $E[2]$.
+We will hence from now on refer to the \textit{$j$-invariant of a quadruple of distinct complex numbers} without this causing any confusion.
 A fiber of the morphism is then naturally identified with the set of $G/\PGL_2$-cover classes with monodromy $C$ and representatives that branch over the $2$-torsions of the elliptic curves with $j$-invariant at the base.
 We will refer to the latter as the \textit{critical $j$-invariant} of a $G$- or $G/\PGL_2$-cover class.

-By construction, $\beta_4$ only ramifies above critical $j$-invariants of quadruples with ``large" stabilizer in $\PGL_2(\C)$, i.e$.$ the elliptic $j$-invariants $0,1728.$ It is then well known that $H_r^{\text{red}}(G,C)$ must be a quotient of the upper half-plane by a finite index subgroup $\Gamma=\Gamma(G,C)$ of the modular group $\PSL_2(\Z)$, with $\beta_4$ induced by the inclusion $\Gamma<\PSL_2(\Z)$.
+By construction, $\beta_4$ only ramifies above critical $j$-invariants of quadruples with ``large" stabilizer in $\PGL_2(\C)$, i.e$.$ the elliptic $j$-invariants $0$ and $1728.$ It is then well known that $H_r^{\text{red}}(G,C)$ must be a quotient of the upper half-plane $\h$ by a finite index subgroup $\Gamma=\Gamma(G,C)$ of the modular group $\PSL_2(\Z)$, with $\beta_4$ induced by the inclusion $\Gamma<\PSL_2(\Z)$.
 In other words, we are dealing with a (not necessarily congruence) modular curve.
-See again \citep[3]{Fr1} for a general overview of reduced Hurwitz spaces of dimension $1$ as modular curves.
+See again \cite[\S 3]{Fr1} for a general overview of reduced Hurwitz spaces of dimension $1$ as modular curves.